KESTIO

 The evening's program covered the 3 main stages of the Inbound approach:

-It's all about attracting a relevant audience to your website - potential prospects - by offering them content that appeals to them and interests them, in line with your expertise.
+It involves attracting a relevant audience to your website – consisting of potential prospects – by offering them content that appeals to them and interests them, in line with your expertise.
 Several ingredients contribute to this:

-• Storytelling (Nathalie Grynbaum, IDRAC): Inbound content production means above all knowing how to tell a relevant story that will attract and convince your audience.
-It's all about demonstrating your expertise, but above all it's about responding in a concrete and useful way to your prospects' concerns and questions, providing them with elements that will enable them at least to fuel their thinking, and sometimes even to do some of the work themselves.
-You'll then be identified as a reference partner-expert, to whom they'll naturally turn when they need one.
+• Storytelling (Nathalie Grynbaum, IDRAC): Producing content (distributable on the web) in an Inbound logic means above all knowing how to "tell a relevant story" that will attract and convince your audience.
+It is certainly a question of demonstrating your expertise, but above all of responding in a concrete and useful way to the concerns and questions of your prospects, by providing them with elements that will allow them at a minimum to fuel their thinking, and even sometimes to do part of the work themselves.
+You will then be identified as a reference expert partner, to whom they will naturally turn when they need it.

 2- Engage

-Being able to produce content that's interesting (to your target audience) and representative of your expertise enables you to attract strangers and turn them into visitors to your website.
-Once you've achieved this first objective, however, there's still a lot to be done to really reach your goal: ultimately, it's all about selling your product or service offering!
-To do this, you need to work on engaging this audience.
+Being able to produce interesting content (for your target) that is representative of your expertise allows you to attract strangers and turn them into visitors to your website.
+Once this first objective is achieved, however, the most important thing remains to be done to really achieve your goal: ultimately, it is still always a question of selling your product or service offers!
+To do this, you need to work on the engagement of this audience.

-• Engagement and social networks (Fabian Innocenti, PUBLIC ACTIF): This crucial stage consists of getting your visitors to take their relationship with you a step further.
-To achieve this, you need to provoke interactions with your prospects that will lead them to invest (time, energy... and above all, affection!) in a process that links them to your brand.
-One of today's most effective vectors in this field is social networking: animating a community through the dissemination of viral images, gaming, direct online access to services and products, the ability to personalize or even co-design products...
-All this plays a key role in engagement.
-It allows us to broaden our audience, to get to know them better, and above all to really "meet" their interests, expectations and purchasing behavior.
+• Engagement and social networks (Fabian Innocenti, PUBLIC ACTIF): This crucial step involves encouraging your visitors to deepen their relationship with you.
+To achieve this, you need to provoke interactions with your prospects that will lead them to invest (time, energy... and especially, emotion!) in a process that connects them to your brand.
+One of the most effective current vectors in this area is social media engagement: community engagement through the dissemination of viral images, gaming, direct online access to services and products, the ability to personalize or even co-design products...
+All of this plays a key role in engagement.
+It allows you to both expand your audience, get to know them better, and above all, truly "meet" their interests, expectations, and buying behaviors.

-If you already have a qualified audience engaged in a relationship with you, you've come a long way.
-However, your entire audience represents a mass of contacts too large for your sales force to handle effectively.
-What's more, not all visitors to your website or social networking pages are necessarily in the buying decision phase!
-It's up to you to get them there, or to identify those who are already at a level of maturity that can be exploited by your sales force...
+If you already have a qualified audience engaged in a relationship with you, you have come a long way.
+However, your entire audience represents a mass of contacts too large to be handled effectively by your sales representatives.
+Moreover, not all visitors to your site or your social media pages are necessarily in the decision-making phase!
+It's up to you to bring them there, then, or to identify those who are already at a level of maturity that is "exploitable" for your sales force.

-• Lead nurturing and lead scoring (Olivier Prost, KESTIO): the aim of this patient work is to generate qualified, mature leads that can be passed on to our sales teams !
-This involves a "nurturing" process, which consists in "nurturing" your visitors' thoughts and getting them to mature their purchasing project (for example, by offering them white papers, providing them with benchmarks, or inviting them to take advantage of a free trial...).
-The design and provision of this rich content is the subject ofa close collaboration between Marketing and Sales, to align and coordinate objectives and the tempo of operations.
-The interactions proposed to prospects and their reactions enable us to establish a "scoring" system designed to identify "mature" and interesting prospects.
-The score is established according to criteria such as the prospect's characteristics (scale, sector...) and his or her level of progress in the pre-purchase process (general information, definition of choice criteria...).
-At the end of the process, only leads that have reached the required score are passed on to sales reps, so that they can efficiently feed their pipeline and maximize their chances of success (optimizing conversion rates and sales effort allocation).
+• Lead nurturing and lead scoring (Olivier Prost, KESTIO): The goal of this patient work and its culmination is to generate qualified and mature leads that can be passed on to the sales teams!
+This involves a "nurturing" process that consists of "feeding" your visitors' thinking and leading them to mature their purchasing project (for example, by offering them white papers, providing them with benchmarks, or inviting them to benefit from a free trial, etc.).
+The design and provision of this rich content is the subject of work closely involving the Marketing and Sales Department, in order to align and coordinate the objectives and the tempo of the operations.
+The interactions offered to prospects and their reactions make it possible to establish a "scoring" system aimed at identifying "mature" and interesting prospects.
+The score is established according to criteria such as the characteristics of the prospect (scale, sector, etc.) and their level of progress in the pre-purchase process (general information gathering, definition of selection criteria, etc.).
+At the end of the process, only leads that have reached the necessary score are passed on to the sales representatives, in order to effectively feed their pipeline and maximize their chances of success (optimization of conversion rates and the allocation of sales effort).

-The conference demonstrated the effectiveness of this new marketing approach, and the need to master all its facets in order to implement it effectively.
-It was well attended by entrepreneurs, managers, marketing and sales professionals and students alike.
+This conference demonstrated the effectiveness of this new marketing approach and the necessity of mastering all its facets for effective implementation.
+It resonated well with participants, including entrepreneurs, managers, marketing and sales professionals, and students.

-To stay competitive and maximize your chances of converting your leads into future customers, it is important to optimize the performance of your sales assets.
+To stay competitive and maximize your chances of converting leads into future customers, it is important to optimize the performance of your commercial assets.
 Find out how by watching this webinar:

-Generating and exploiting qualified inbound leads is our business.
-For the past 10 years, KESTIO has been helping companies (from SMEs to major corporations) to acquire and retain customers.
+Generating and leveraging qualified inbound leads is our expertise.
+For 10 years, KESTIO has been supporting companies (from SMEs to large corporations) in acquiring and retaining their customers.